tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/atsame54-xpro.md

 type TCC sam.TCC_Type
 ```

-TCC is one timer/counter peripheral, which consists of a counter and multiple
+TCC is one timer peripheral, which consists of a counter and multiple output
-output channels (that can be connected to actual pins).
-You can set the
+channels (that can be connected to actual pins).
+You can set the frequency
-frequency using SetPeriod, but only for all the channels in this TCC
+using SetPeriod, but only for all the channels in this timer peripheral at
-peripheral at once.
+once.